Baudet-Antoine/SupplyChain_AgriFood/README.md

 ### Step 4.
 ## Create,Compile & Deploy Smart Contract.

-* Download and open the SupplyChain_agriFood project with VScode and open VScode Terimal then + and select Command Prompt.
+* Download and open the SupplyChain_agriFood project with VScode and open VScode Terminal then + and select Command Prompt.
 * **Install truffle** : Type the following command and press Enter: `npm install -g truffle`
 * **File structure for  DApp** :